KoganeShiro/ft_transcendence/README.md

 - [ ] Fix les bugs de collision

+- [ ] Friend seems to always call the api even if i am not in the friend page

 - [?]
 Call the back for the game
 - [ ] Matchmaking
 - [ ] Tournament